LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

 This repo contains all resources shared during Part 2: Understanding the relevance of your search with Elasticsearch and Kibana.

+By the end of this workshop, you will:
+- learn how Precision and Recall are used to measure how well Elastic search engine is searching
+- understand how scoring is used to rank the relevance of your search results in Elasticsearch
+- master how to send search queries from Kibana to Elasticsearch to finetune Precision or Recall of your search results

 ## Resources

 [Free Elastic Cloud Trial](https://ela.st/elastic-beginners)